INFO490/assignments/hw6/hw6.markdown

 #### Overview

 In this problem, you will use a class object to interact with *SQLite*.
 Make sure you read the section [SQLite and Python types](https://docs.python.org/3.4/library/sqlite3.html#sqlite-and-python-types) in the official Python documentation.
-This problem and the template file follow one of the sample codes very closely, so read above link very carefully.
+This problem and the template file follow one of the sample codes very closely, so read the above link very carefully.
 Read the directions at least once __before__ you start writing any code.
 Browse the template file at least once to get the big picture.
 If you don't understand something in the code or the directcions, review the lessons, google what you don't understand, or just ask us.

 You have to write 5 functions: